githubteacher/nyccamp/dwyeth.md

 # Deirdre Wyeth
-I live in New York
+I live in New York.
 I started working on the web 20 years ago this week.